Jana

 Since 2019, I have begun training with an indigenous scholar from Brazil to learn about the healing properties of the Amazonian master plants and the ancient technologies operating in ceremonial contexts.

-A popular sentence here is “you are never not integrating”.
+A popular sentence here is “you are not integrating”.
 This is certainly true when looking at an individual’s biography and their relationship with altered states of consciousness.
 Luckily, there is a big variety of tools available in psychedelic integration work.

 The most important question is what integration means to you.

 The answer to this is something that sometimes needs some conscious introspection over time to develop into an idea.
-It helps to look at what you would like to learn from your experiences and how you can apply your insights into your personal biography, and ultimately your daily life.
+It helps to look at what you would like to learn from your experiences and how you can apply your insights to your personal biography, and ultimately your daily life.
 Integration also happens in between coaching sessions, so my approach is to leave clients with work to take home.

-An important aspect of my integration sessions is the space for questions around psychedelic education.
+An important aspect of my integration sessions is the space for questions about psychedelic education.
 Integration begins with conscious preparation.
 I support the idea of preparing for an experience by learning about harm reduction and knowing the container of a safe set and setting.
-I believe even with years of experience with psychedelics there are still things we can learn and it can be useful to have an exploration around what these terms mean on the psychological, physical, individual and collective level.
+I believe even with years of experience with psychedelics there are still things we can learn and it can be useful to have an exploration around what these terms mean on the psychological, physical, individual and collective levels.

 The benefits of an interdisciplinary approach to psychedelics